-Commuter student permits are available at a cost of $200 per year or $110 per semester and are valid 6 a.m.–midnight.
+Commuter student permits are available at a cost of $265 per year or $140 per semester and are valid 6 a.m.–midnight.
 Commuters may request that their permit be placed on a movable plastic hook (carpool permit) for an additional fee.
-It is the operator’s responsibility to properly display the permit on the driver's side of the vehicle so that it is clearly visible to enforcement staff.
-Failure to display the permit will result in a ticket for a “permit not displayed” violation and a $15 fine.
 Please refer to the map for commuter lot locations.

-All commuter student and faculty/staff lots are closed midnight–6 a.m.* Vehicles parked in commuter student and faculty/staff lots after midnight will be ticketed and may be towed.
+All employee/commuter/visitor lots are closed midnight–6 a.m.* Vehicles parked in employee/commuter/visitor lots after midnight will be ticketed and may be towed.

 *Lot 34 is open until 2 a.m.
 Monday through Thursday during each 14-week academic session.

 Commuter students who have a valid parking permit and are working in the Halsey computer lab midnight–6 a.m. may park in Lot 17 (located on Scott Ave.) by calling Parking Services at 920-424-4455 and leaving their name, license plate number, vehicle make and color, as well as the date and time.

 Students without a valid parking permit may also park in Lot 17 to use the Halsey computer lab.
 They must call Parking Services at 920-424-4455 and leave their name, license plate number, vehicle make and color and the date and time.
 A $3 parking permit fee will be accessed and must be paid to Parking Services (located in the lower level of Blackhawk Commons) within 24 hours of the phone message.

 Any student required to park on campus after midnight Monday through Thursday should contact Parking Services to make arrangements.